:: CODE ENFORCEMENT ::

 The Code Enforcement Division is responsible for abating violations of the Calimesa Municipal Code to protect the public's health, safety, and general welfare, as well as overseeing the registration of vacant and abandoned properties.
 Major tasks include the abatement of zoning code violations, enforcement of business licenses, maintenance of the code enforcement database, and monthly monitoring of vacant and abandoned properties.
 This division issues citations and works closely with the City Attorney's office to make sure violations are brought into compliance.

 The Health & Safety of our community is a concern for all residents and businesses.
 Therefore, the City’s standard is to assure all properties are safe.
 Issues of concern include: Substandard and vacant buildings; pools; electrical, sewer, gas, water, and trash; haphazard construction of fences; sheds and houses; and unsafe and illegal conversions.
 The City finds it necessary to safeguard our appearance through Property Maintenance by addressing violations such as: Non-operational cars on private and public property; trash and abandoned appliances; landscape maintenance; and areas of overgrown vegetation.
-Please visit the Documents and Forms Center to access Code Enforcement documents, including the public complaint form, the abandoned or vacant property registration form, or the voluntary vehicle abatement release.
+Please visit the Documents and Forms Center to access Code Enforcement documents, including the public complaint form, the abandoned or vacant property registration form.

 The Traffic Division of the Calimesa Police Department employs a community Service Officer (CSO) who specializes in parking enforcement.
 The CSO enforces local and state parking laws on public property.